3pillarlabs/aws-billing-visualization/README.md

     * Enter domain name value and select Elastic Search version 5.3 and hit Next button.
     * Choose Instance count and instance type as per your uses and hit Next.
     * Once the domain is ready click on domain name that you have created.
-    * Go to the kibana by clicking on link on kibana.
+    * Go to the Kibana by clicking on link on Kibana.
     * Select the dev tools
     * To create index and mapping copy given below json and paste in dev tool console and run.
     * Add mappings